smaranza/logo_frontend/README.md

 Throught the code, it is possible to encounter `@DEMO`: these are helpful comments! (i.e. explanations, production environment equivalent, next steps, etc.)

+NB: Small layout and styling adjustments were applied in order to unify the design system and develop reusable common elements.

 ## Project structure
 ### **[Assets](src/assets)**
 This folder contains the organized static assets for the project, divided by _graphics_, _images_, _icons_ and _styles_. [/styles/base._scss](/src/assets/styles/_base.scss) contains pre-processor variables, mixins and utils